 Sample collection

 All the blood samples of patients were collected from Beijing You’an Hospital.
 Healthy individuals enrolled by Beijing Institute of Genomics were collected as controls.
 The diagnosis was made according to the guidelines for the prevention and treatment of chronic hepatitis B: a 2015 update (38).
+We collected age, gender, HBV-status, tumor size and Alanine aminotransferase (ALT) test, Aspartate aminotransferase (AST) test, bilirubin test, Alpha-fetoprotein (AFP) test and other related clinical information for related samples.
+Meanwhile, HCC patients was classified to early and late stage by BCLC system.
 The study protocol conformed to the ethical guidelines of the 1975 Declaration of Helsinki and was approved by the Ethics Committee of Beijing You’an Hospital and Beijing Institute of Genomics.
 An informed consent was obtained from all patients and volunteers.
-AFP level indicator?

 Cell free DNA extraction